jiko/stopabadcure/_posts/2013-10-15-latest-letters-to-the-editor.md

 **Nov.
 3**

-"On Tuesday, privately funded groups will ask taxpayers for one of the largest sales tax increases in Jackson County's history to fund private medical research with a success rate of less than 5 percent at best.
+_On Tuesday, privately funded groups will ask taxpayers for one of the largest sales tax increases in Jackson County's history to fund private medical research with a success rate of less than 5 percent at best._

-Church-funded food and clothing pantries can't meet current demand.
+_Church-funded food and clothing pantries can't meet current demand.
 Thousands of families are homeless or living with relatives.
-Funding for Head Start programs is being cut, forcing single mothers back on welfare because good-paying jobs have been shipped overseas for cheap wages.
+Funding for Head Start programs is being cut, forcing single mothers back on welfare because good-paying jobs have been shipped overseas for cheap wages._

-Grandparents are raising grandchildren.
-And if it weren't for subsidized school-lunch programs, children would go malnourished, seriously damaging their mental and physical development.
+_Grandparents are raising grandchildren.
+And if it weren't for subsidized school-lunch programs, children would go malnourished, seriously damaging their mental and physical development._

-It's quite apparent our great civic leaders have lost touch with reality.
-Let's show some mercy for the children of Jackson County on Tuesday and get to the polls to vote no in resounding numbers."
+_It's quite apparent our great civic leaders have lost touch with reality.
+Let's show some mercy for the children of Jackson County on Tuesday and get to the polls to vote no in resounding numbers._

 **Mark Shaft**, Kansas City

 **Nov.
 3**

-"I have received a lot of information concerning the proposed 20-year half-cent sales-tax increase in Jackson County to support medical research.
-I am a progressive voter who generallky supports well-thought-out and fair proposals.
-This issue is neither.
+_I have received a lot of information concerning the proposed 20-year half-cent sales-tax increase in Jackson County to support medical research.
+I am a progressive voter who generally supports well-thought-out and fair proposals.
+This issue is neither._

-I understand two private hospitals and the University of Missouri-Kansas City are askng us to saddle low-income people with another regressive tax increase, a tax they cannot afford.
+_I understand two private hospitals and the University of Missouri-Kansas City are askng us to saddle low-income people with another regressive tax increase, a tax they cannot afford._

-I don't understand why our (Jackson) County Legislature voted to put this on the ballot.
-But I will remember the legislators' decision, as I hope other Jackson County voters will, at election time.
+_I don't understand why our (Jackson) County Legislature voted to put this on the ballot.
+But I will remember the legislators' decision, as I hope other Jackson County voters will, at election time._

-I may have missed the legislators' rationale for placing this issue on the ballot, but they are responsible.
-I contacted my legislators before their vote and received a "thank you for contacting me" reply.
+_I may have missed the legislators' rationale for placing this issue on the ballot, but they are responsible.
+I contacted my legislators before their vote and received a "thank you for contacting me" reply._

-The supporters are counting on a low voters turnout Tuesday.
-But I'm voting "no" and asking others to join me."
+_The supporters are counting on a low voters turnout Tuesday.
+But I'm voting "no" and asking others to join me."_

 **Dick Franklin**, Independence

 **Nov.
 1**

-"A half-cent sales tax in Jackson County to fund medical research is supposed to bring in jobs and business.
+_A half-cent sales tax in Jackson County to fund medical research is supposed to bring in jobs and business._

-Where do you think these extra people will choose to live?
+_Where do you think these extra people will choose to live?_

-In Kansas City, where the schools lack accreditation?
-Or in Kansas, where that's not true?
+_In Kansas City, where the schools lack accreditation?
+Or in Kansas, where that's not true?_

-And this will help Kansas City how, exactly?"
+_And this will help Kansas City how, exactly?_

 **Amy Brown**, Leawood

 **Oct.
 29**

-"Some young woman called me to ask how I will vote on Nov.
+_Some young woman called me to ask how I will vote on Nov.
 5 on the only issue on the ballot, a sales tax that would take $800 million from the pockets of Jackson County residents over a 20-year period.
-I said I would vote no.
+I said I would vote no._

-Then I asked her to tell me who was behind this $800 million money grab.
-She told me some long committee title.
+_Then I asked her to tell me who was behind this $800 million money grab.
+She told me some long committee title._

-I said, "No. I want the names of the people who proposed this, who are funding the pro-tax ads that clog my mailbox."
+_I said, "No. I want the names of the people who proposed this, who are funding the pro-tax ads that clog my mailbox."_

-She hung up.
+_She hung up._

-Later I learned that a lead group behind the tax is the Civic Council, composed of chief executive officers of the region's largest companies.
-These people are not our friends.
+_Later I learned that a lead group behind the tax is the Civic Council, composed of chief executive officers of the region's largest companies.
+These people are not our friends._

-They surely know a sales tax is the most regressive tax, falling heaviest on those who can least afford it.
-They know that Jackson County has many poor neighborhoods and many people with limited incomes.
+_They surely know a sales tax is the most regressive tax, falling heaviest on those who can least afford it.
+They know that Jackson County has many poor neighborhoods and many people with limited incomes._

-If this passes, each time I spend $10 on groceries, clothes or medicine, the Civic Council will slip its fingers into my wallet and take out a nickel.
+_If this passes, each time I spend $10 on groceries, clothes or medicine, the Civic Council will slip its fingers into my wallet and take out a nickel._

-I plan to vote no."
+_I plan to vote no._

 **Patty McCarty**, Kansas City